-The Distributed Cloud is now becoming a standard operating procedure (SOP) for most large organisation, given issues such as data residency, where data cannot leave a particular jurisdiction and other compliance issues.
-A combination of private and public clouds was hard to do for most organisations, but the Distributed Cloud will solve the problem to a great extent.
+The Distributed Cloud is now becoming a standard operating procedure (SOP) for most large organizations, given issues such as data residency, where data cannot leave a particular jurisdiction and other compliance issues.
+A combination of private and public clouds was hard to do for most organizations, but the Distributed Cloud will solve the problem to a great extent.
 A Distributed Cloud is the distribution of public cloud services to different locations while the originating public cloud provider assumes responsibility for the operation, governance, updates to, and evolution of the services.
 Gartner predicts that by 2024 most cloud service platforms will provide services that execute at the point of need.

 - Human Augmentation through wearable and other devices:

 Devices like smart glasses, contact lenses that provide augmented reality (AR) capabilities, RFID implants that give you access to buildings and new POS payment technologies.
 These are physical augmentations.
 Then there is cognitive augmentation which is about Machine learning to augment human skills and ensure that humans are trained to become proficient in their respective roles.
 The augmentation will be complete when the machine asks the human to intervene and take a decision when it is best suited.
-Gartner predicts that by 2025 more than 40% of organisations will move from designing for humans to architecting humans themselves by adopting human augmentation technologies.
+Gartner predicts that by 2025 more than 40% of organizations will move from designing for humans to architecting humans themselves by adopting human augmentation technologies.

 - The advent of DARQ:

-Distributed ledger technology like Blockchain, AI, Extended reality, Virtual and Augmented Realit and Quantum computing, is one such future technology trend of 2020 that businesses will have to work on.
+Distributed ledger technology like Blockchain, AI, Extended reality, Virtual and Augmented Reality and Quantum computing, is one such future technology trend of 2020 that businesses will have to work on.
 Due to a range of issues like poor scalability and interoperability Blockchain never really took off or did not deliver to people’s expectations.
 Some places where Blockchain is delivering results includes payments, settlements, identity management, provenance, and trade finance.
 Gartner predicts that by 2023, blockchain-inspired technology will support the global movement and tracking of $2 trillion worth of goods and services annually

 - Autonomous Things not just cars: